SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-03-cedric-xvi.md

 ### CEDRIC ###

-> WOULD BE ABLE TO PROVIDE A STATEMENT?
+> WOULD YOU BE ABLE TO PROVIDE A STATEMENT?

 ### PEGGY ###